-A company called Oakmount Management Partners Ltd is offering people who have been scammed into buying carbon credits as investments an exit strategy.
+A company called Oakmount Management Partners Ltd is offering an exit strategy for people who have been scammed into buying carbon credits as investments.
 Of course there’s an advance fee involved.
 And of course it’s a scam.

 But the scam doesn’t start (or end) with Oakmount Management Partners.
 There’s a series of companies involved.
 Let’s work our way through at least some of them and the man linking these companies: Glenn Jamie King.
 (There may be links to other companies and other people – I look forward to hearing about these in the comments.)

 Oakmount Management Partners’ website was registered (anonymously) in January 2015.
 The company doesn’t appear to be registered in the UK, although its address is 25 Canada Square, London.
 A search on Open Corprates for Oakmount Management Partners gives no results.

 The website gives no information about who is behind the company.

 REDD-Monitor recently received a copy of a letter from a company called Oakwood Financial Management.
 The letter states that Oakwood Financial Management had been, “officially appointed the official liquidator of a number of companies that have been involved in the carbon credit market”.

 The letter continues by explaining that Oakwood Financial Management’s task is to “liquidate the companies making sure if there are any assets, they are sold on their behalf so that compensation can be claimed”.